 Top 10 lists according to AeroMexico

 Inflight magazines are usually full of bland, commercial content.
 I rarely look at them except to study the maps and plane/airport information in the back sections.
-But flying back from Mexico (and I’ve got some interesting posts coming up over the next few weeks) I ended up getting absorbed by AeroMexico’s Aire April edition.
-Interesting, controversial and even shocking (think AeroMexico’s editors allowed something to go through unfiltered, maybe mistakenly.
+But flying back from Mexico I ended up getting absorbed by AeroMexico’s Aire April edition.
+Interesting and even shocking (I think AeroMexico’s editors didn’t do their job.
 More on that below).
+But the edition was definitely entertaining which is something I never say about inflight magazines.

 The edition covers a few Top 10 Lists: the top 10 cities in the world, the top 10 beautiful women of all time, and the top 10 football players of all time.
 The magazine allows that some of the choices are arbitrary and subject to personal taste – but that’s the fun of it right?
 I’ve listed below their choices, a few interesting facts, and a couple of controversial comments that are included in the articles.
 I’m also including my own personal opinions.
 Feel free to comment with some of your own.